aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 This is the default, showing all the information mentioned previously.
-The screen capture below shows that we set the value explictly to 1; however, we could have omitted the option ``--level 1`` and the result would have been the same
+The screen capture below shows that we set the value explictly to 1; however, we could have omitted the option ``--verbosity 1`` and the result would have been the same